Communicates with service excellence.

 More recently, he took part in the marching contingent of People’s Association Youth Movement (PAYM) in National Day Parade 2014, and was handpicked as the “Singaporean of the Day” in August the same year.

-Today, he continue to volunteer with groups such as People’s Association, Yishun Town Alumni, and National Youth Council.
+Today, he continues to volunteer with groups such as People’s Association and Yishun Town Alumni.

 He speaks English, Mandarin and Teochew dialect.

 He is planning to enrol in a UK honours degree programme which specialises in Public Relations and Advertising, in the coming year.

 “It is your disabled attitude that determines your disability, and I learnt flexibility in beating my own limitation as I grew up so that I can still gain more life opportunities for myself.
 Learn from own mistakes.
 Be out of my comfort zone.

 So what if I am hard of hearing?

 I believe I should just be myself 100%.
 YOLO!“